-To get started, let’s take a look at the primary types of materials used to manufacture roof tiles.
+To get started, let’s take a look at the primary roof tile types – starting with the types of materials used to manufacture roof tiles.

-Clay roof tiles are one of the original types of roof tiles manufactured centuries ago.
+Clay roof tiles are one of the original types of roofing materials manufactured centuries ago.

 Clay offers excellent moldability, color options, and color retention.